CHRIST THE DELIVERER: THREE (EXCERPT OF BEHOLD MY SERVANT!)

 During the present age the Holy Spirit is recruiting members for, and building up spiritually, the Body of Christ, of the Anointed Deliverer.
 During the Kingdom Age, which will be instituted at the return to earth of Christ, the Spirit of the Lord will empower the Servant of the Lord to bring forth justice to the nations of saved peoples of the earth.

-Before the Lord: for he cometh, for he cometh to judge the earth: he shall judge the world with righteousness, and the people with his truth.
+before the LORD.
+For He is coming, for He is coming to judge the earth.
+He shall judge the world with righteousness, and the peoples with His truth.
 (Psalms 96:13)

-He shall not fail nor be discouraged, till he have set judgment [justice] in the earth: and the isles shall wait for his law.
+He will not fail nor be discouraged, till He has established justice in the earth; and the coastlands shall wait for His law.”
 (Isaiah 42:4)

 The scepter of Christ’s Kingdom is a scepter of justice!